Understanding Oil Viscosity: What Do Those Numbers On The Bottle Mean?

 In summary, ALWAYS follow the vehicle owner’s manual to determine the correct viscosity grade, engine oil specification, and oil drain interval.
 However, if you live in an extremely cold climate or just want better fuel economy, you can use a “0W” viscosity grade while keeping the recommended operating temperature viscosity grade (the second number) the same (e.g. SAE 0W-20 is compatible with a SAE 5W-20).

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on oil viscosity, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.